marcaurele/acloudguru-aws-certified-solution-architect/SECURITY.md

 ## Data Protection With VPCs

 - Session Manager (recall): use to perform remote login on EC2 instance without opening a port (done through AWS HTTP API).
 Can be used with browser, cli or SDK to have bash/powershell sessions.
 All logged (all commands and their output).
+- VPC flows have no impact on performance as they are done outside of the of the path of the network traffic.
+- The default DHCP Options from a VPC cannot be edited to set a custom DNS server (in -house), a new DHCP option must be created and assigned to the VPC.

 ### HSM